cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 ## Clustering

 The theory behind clustering these tweets is stems from the thought that people who are tweeting about positive things are likely tweeting about similar things.
-Similarly for negative things.
+Similarly, for negative things.
 So, we can separate the groups positive and negative tweets, and cluster them into groups and see if they have any similarities.

-If done correctly, this would give government and political officials a way of knowing what people are happy about and what people are unsatisifed with in their city or governing area.
+If done correctly, this would give government and political officials a way of knowing what people are happy about and what people are unsatisified with in their city or governing area.
 Previously, the only way of consolidating such information would be through surveys which are expensive and could have a low turnout depending on the location.

 ### Case Study: Berkeley, CA

 The first clustering algorithm I used was K-Means, however, the data showed to be unfit for K-Means.
 I switched to Agglomerative clustering.
 This type of clustering doesn't work well with large datasets, so I decided to take only Berkeley's tweets cluster those.
+Silhouette and elbow plots can be found in the repository under `LSTM.ipynb`.

-Below is the dendrogram for Agglomerative Clustering using [Ward's method](https://en.wikipedia.org/wiki/Ward%27s_method) with Berkeley's positive and negative tweets.
+Below is the dendrogram for Agglomerative Clustering using [Ward's Method](https://en.wikipedia.org/wiki/Ward%27s_method) with Berkeley's positive and negative tweets.

 ![img not found]({static}/assets/ba_sentiment_assets/dendrogram_styled.jpg){}
 <figcaption markdown="span">
 I had to omit the x-axis values since there were so many samples, it looked like a thick black bar.
 With over 2,000 samples in each dendrogram, there was no way to fit it neatly on the x-axis.
 </figcaption>

+Considering the relative success of Agglomerative Clustering versus K-Means, it's likely that the clusters could be intermingled within each other (for instance one cluster is a ring and another cluster is a circle within that ring), problems that K-Means can't solve well.

 #### Positive Clustering
 <ol>